Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 Dark-type Pokemon are best suited for this battle because they can resist Psychic-type damage in Pokemon Go.

-After collecting six Mysterious Components from Grunts, players will be able to find Team Go Rocket Leaders.
+After beating the Grunts, you will be able to find Team Go Rocket Leaders.

 “Let’s rock and roll!”